second-slip/second-slip/README.md

 &nbsp;
 ## :star: My favourite resources
 - _Testing Angular, A Guide to Robust Angular Applications_ (https://testing-angular.com/).
 This is a brilliant (and free) resource.
 It helped me to get to grips with testing in Angular.
+- The <a href="https://material.angular.io/">Angular Material</a> UI components library.
+These are high-quality, well-tested components built with accessibility in mind.
+The superb <a href="https://material.angular.io/guide/using-component-harnesses">test harness</a> makes unit testing the components easy.

 &nbsp;